 Trianz has built its own AFQ Connectors to break down the data barriers by providing the ability to connect and query databases across on-prem and other public cloud environments.
 These connectors support SQL, Java Database Connectivity (JDBC), and Open Database Connectivity (ODBC) across public/private cloud, hybrid-cloud, and on-premises IT infrastructure types.

 Organizations that value a rigid, demonstrable, and systematic approach to decision-making value data warehousing for its ability to collect and produce actionable information from a single portal.

 The Trianz data warehouse consulting team specializes in empowering organizations to manage powerful data solutions.

-Often, our clients have found hidden patterns from historical data sets that would have remained invisible without data warehousing strategies.
-These data relationships are frequently the keys to future success as they enable organizations to capitalize on future opportunities.
+Data warehousing solutions provide the tools and skills necessary to interrogate information from data that may not otherwise yield results.
+Our clients often have found hidden patterns from historical data sets that would have remained invisible without data warehousing strategies.
+These data relationships are frequently the keys to success as they enable organizations to capitalize on future opportunities.

 Trianz leads the industry in creating data warehouse solutions for large enterprise clients.
 Enabling powerful collaboration and delivering industry-changing insights, our data warehouse solutions prepare businesses for the future.

 By aligning our data warehousing expertise with principal stakeholder interests, we enable organizations to stay ahead of the curve with their data solutions.

 Finding Hidden Patterns and Correlations Innovative technologies such as artificial intelligence (AI), machine learning (ML) and natural language processing (NLP) are transforming the way we approach data analytics.
 AI, ML and NLP are categorized under the umbrella term of “cognitive analytics,” which is an approach that leverages human-like computer intelligence to identify hidden patterns and correlations in data.Explore